Ben Lawers

 Overview

-Ben Lawers is the highest mountain in the southern part of the Scottish Highlands, standing at 3,984 feet.
-Known for its rich biodiversity, it’s home to various rare alpine plants.
-The mountain, a part of a National Nature Reserve, offers spectacular views and is a favourite among hikers and nature enthusiasts.
+Ben Lawers is the highest mountain in the southern part of the Scottish Highlands.
+Known for its rich biodiversity, it’s home to various rare alpine plants and is a part of a national nature reserve, offering spectacular views for hikers and nature enthusiasts alike.

-This nature reserve is an exceptionally scenic place and it’s one of my favourite areas in Central Scotland as not only do you get to experience the wonders of the Ben Lawers and Tarmachan mountain ranges, but you’re also just a stone’s throw from the watery expanse of Loch Tay.
+This nature reserve is an exceptionally scenic place, and it’s one of my favourite areas in Central Scotland as not only do you get to experience the wonders of the Ben Lawers and Tarmachan mountain ranges, but it’s just a stone’s throw from the watery expanse of Loch Tay.
 As a place to get outside and enjoy nature, the Ben Lawers National Nature Reserve sure takes some beating.

-It covers a surprisingly large 4,500 hectares and it’s teeming with wildlife, from shy red deer to territorial black grouse and ptarmigan, but there are also skylarks, buzzards, hares and golden eagles to keep a watchful eye open for.
+It covers a surprisingly large 4,500 hectares and is teeming with wildlife, from shy red deer to territorial black grouses and ptarmigans, but there are also skylarks, buzzards, hares, and golden eagles to keep a watchful eye open for.

-Thankfully, such an idyllic region is cared for by the National Trust for Scotland which maintains not only the landscape but also carefully manages it for current and future generations to enjoy.
-From the ultra-handy car park halfway up the mountainside to the frequent signposts and markers, they’ve managed to make the Ben Lawers range accessible for all.
+Thankfully, such an idyllic region is cared for by the National Trust for Scotland which maintains a car park halfway up the mountainside as well as a footpath and useful marker posts, making the Ben Lawers range accessible to all.

-If you want to plan a route before leaving home I suggest checking out the NTS website as there’s a collection of downloadable trail guides that are worth saving to your phone.
-Failing that, I wholeheartedly recommend packing an OS map into your backpack as you’ll be able to find the best routes to climb the mountain without having to worry about failing batteries.
+If you want to plan a route before leaving home, I suggest checking out the NTS website as there’s a collection of downloadable trail guides that are worth saving to your phone.
+Failing that, I recommend packing an Ordnance Survey map into your backpack as you’ll easily be able to find the best routes to climb the mountain.

 Buy OS Landranger maps direct from Ordnance Survey.